Prestige Water Butt FAQs

 9. Can the inside be cleaned?

 Yes.
 Simply pop a hose into the tank via the top planter access and either remove the tap or side bung and allow the fine silt to be washed out into a bucket.
+Once removed the tap can also be cleaned by soaking in warm water and running water through it.

 10. Should I drain the tank in winter?